FortuneN/FineCodeCoverageWebsite/README.md

 # Fine Code Coverage - Visual Studio Extension

-> This is an HTML and CSS solo project.
-On this HTML and CSS capstone project, I m building an online website for a solar energy event
+> This is an HTML and CSS project.
+On this HTML and CSS capstone project, I'm building an online website for a development tool.

 ![Fine Code Coverage](https://user-images.githubusercontent.com/30318155/95675494-00c91c00-0bb8-11eb-9f36-e03fe593015a.png)